Brett Wallace: College career

 Wallace was a two-time Pac-10 Player of the Year (2007 & 2008) and a two-time Triple Crown Winner at Arizona State University.
 He was the 12th Sun Devil to win the Pac-10 Player of the Year award, and the first since Dustin Pedroia shared the award in 2003.

-Wallace played 3B for the Sun Devils, teaming with now Los Angeles Dodgers first baseman Ike Davis at 1B and now Cleveland Indians second baseman Jason Kipnis in center field.
+Wallace played third base for the Sun Devils, teaming with Ike Davis at first base and Jason Kipnis in center field.
 The 2008 ASU squad also featured former St. Louis Cardinals pitcher Mike Leake and former San Diego Padres pitcher Josh Spence.
 In 2006, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League and was named a league all-star.

 Professional career

 Early career

-The Toronto Blue Jays selected Wallace in the 42nd round of the 2005 MLB Draft, but he did not sign with the team.
+The Toronto Blue Jays selected Wallace in the 42nd round of the 2005 MLB draft, but he did not sign with the team.
 After his collegiate career, he was picked by the St. Louis Cardinals as their first round (13th overall) selection of the 2008 MLB draft out of Arizona State University.
 After his performance at Single-A Quad Cities, Wallace skipped High-A Palm Beach and was promoted immediately to the Double-A Springfield Cardinals.
 He began 2009 playing for Springfield before being promoted to the Triple-A Memphis Redbirds.
 During his career in the minor leagues, Wallace split time between first base and third base.

 On July 24, 2009, Wallace was traded to the Oakland Athletics as part of a package for outfielder Matt Holliday.

 On December 15, 2009, Wallace was dealt to the Toronto Blue Jays for Michael Taylor, who was obtained by the Blue Jays from the Philadelphia Phillies as part of a trade for Roy Halladay.